M. Miriam Herrera

-Her poetry has been published in Southwestern American Literature, New Millennium Writings, Earth's Daughters, Albatross, ArtLife, Blue Mesa Review, Nimrod: International Journal of Prose and Poetry, and other journals.
+Miriam's poetry has been published in Southwestern American Literature, New Millennium Writings, Earth's Daughters, Albatross, ArtLife, Blue Mesa Review, Nimrod: International Journal of Prose and Poetry, and other journals.
 Her first collection of poetry, Kaddish for Columbus, was a finalist in the New Women's Voices Chapbook competition and was published in 2009 by Finishing Line Press.
-Miriam is a board member of the Hudson Valley Writers Guild and an active member of the Squaw Valley Community of Writers in Lake Tahoe, CA; the Academy of American Poets, the Poetry Society of America, and the Society for Crypto-Judaic Studies.
+Miriam is the Poetry Editor for HaLapid: The Journal of the Society for Crypto-Judaic Studies.

 Miriam's enigmatic ancestry compels her writing.
 As evidenced by her family's uniquely hybrid practices and traditions, it is likely they descend from crypto-Jews or "conversos" from the Rio Grande Valley of South Texas.
 These "conversos" or converts to Catholicism, fled the Spanish Inquisition and came to live in the New World.
 Descendants of these conversos intermarried with the Native Americans and old Christians that populated the American Southwest.
 Miriam explores her crypto-Jewish, Chicana, and Native American identity in her poetry.
 She writes about the paradoxical nature of identity and the many-layered process one must face to reconcile the splintered parts of one's self.

 In her writing classes, Miriam encourages students to develop a flourishing writing process unique to each writer, to tap into their obsessions and write from the deepest parts of their most authentic selves, which must be discovered and nurtured.
 Miriam often stresses the organic nature of the poem, and how a writer must listen closely for guidance in unearthing what the poem wants to do in form, sound, image, and meaning.